paulgreg/timezones/README.md

 # timezones

-A simple React project to display times in different timezones.
+A simple React project to display times in different time zones.

 ## Resources